 - Roost Pockets: Basket-style roosting pockets are inexpensive and can be very cozy winter shelters for small birds.
 These pockets are typically made from woven thatch material such as straw, hay or wicker and despite their delicate appearance can actually be superbly insulated for winter birds.
 Adding a layer of wood chips, grass clippings, or bits of straw to the interior of the pocket can help it be even more comfortable and warmer in winter weather.

-Ideally, the most bird-friendly backyard will provide several types of winter bird shelters so a large number of birds can be securely protected during cold weather and winter storms.
+Ideally, the most bird-friendly yard will provide several types of winter bird shelters so a large number of birds can be securely protected during cold weather and winter storms.

 Tips for Providing Winter Shelter

-- Position shelters facing to the south to take the most advantage of passive solar heating from the winter sun, but be sure there are no strong winds that will blow into the shelter's entrance.
+- Position shelters facing south to take the most advantage of passive solar heating from the winter sun, but be sure there are no strong winds that will blow into the shelter's entrance.

-- Protect all supplemental shelters from predators by removing perches and placing boxes or houses in isolated, safe areas.
+- Protect shelters from predators by removing perches and placing boxes or houses in isolated, safe areas.
 Use baffles if necessary to keep predators from climbing posts or poles.